Image Conveys a Powerful Voice: Yours!

 - Why is it important to express our views in civil society?

-Display several visual images that encourage observation and interpretation.
+Display several visual images one at a time or in small groups that encourage observation and interpretation.

 Look at elements of design to communicate tone, feeling, and message.
 Give these Visual Thinking Strategy prompts: